-The administration and faculty of AUD believe strongly in the Academic Policies and Procedures concept of an honor system.
+The administration and faculty of AUD believe strongly in the concept of an honor system.
 This belief is based on the knowledge that in competitive professional environments, greater emphasis is placed on originality and integrity of ideas and work.
+With the freedom to pursue an AUD degree comes the obligation to abide by the rules of the AUD Honor Code.
 All members of the AUD academic community, including faculty, students, and administration, are expected to assist in maintaining the integrity of the university, which includes reporting incidents that violate the Statement on Academic Honesty.

-To this end, all students are asked to adhere to the honor pledge that reads as follows:
+To this end, all students are asked to sign and adhere to the honor pledge that reads as follows: